ThermoSplat: Cross-Modal 3D Gaussian Splatting with Feature Modulation and Geometry Decoupling: Introduction

 The evolution of neural implicit representations has inspired research in multi-modal 3D reconstruction.
 Previous studies~\cite{thermalnerf, thermonerf} extended the Neural Radiance Fields (NeRF)~\cite{nerf} framework to the infrared spectrum, demonstrating the potential to synthesize thermal views from multi-view observations.
 However, NeRF-based methods often suffer from high computational cost and slow inference speeds, limiting their abilities in real-time applications.
 Recently, the emergence of 3D Gaussian Splatting (3DGS)~\cite{3dgs} has enabled significantly faster training and rendering, with improved rendering quality.
 Building on this, several multi-spectral 3DGS frameworks have been proposed.
 Current state-of-the-art methods can be categorized into two paradigms: either explicitly decomposing 3DGS into modality-specific components to handle property disparities~\cite{thermalgaussian}, or integrating multi-spectral information into a unified latent space for MLP-based decoding~\cite{mssplatting, mmone}.
 However, achieving an optimal balance between shared geometry and modality-specific appearance remains non-trivial.
 The former paradigm often introduces increased model complexity and may face challenges in maintaining cross-modal spatial consistency, while the latter tends to have a limited capacity to precisely model the inherent physical discrepancies and structural variations present across different spectrums.

 \IEEEpubidadjcol To bridge these gaps, we present \ourpaper, a novel cross-modal 3DGS framework that enables deep spectral-aware reconstruction through active feature modulation and adaptive geometry decoupling.
-Unlike existing methods that either rely on explicit decomposition or unified latent representation, \ourpaper introduces a FiLM-based~\cite{film} feature modulation mechanism.
-This module dynamically conditions the shared latent representation on thermal structural priors, enabling the model to actively leverage structural infrared features to guide visible texture synthesis.
+Unlike existing methods that either rely on explicit decomposition or unified latent representation, \ourpaper introduces a Spectrum-Aware Adaptive Modulation.
+While drawing inspiration from the mathematical flexibility of linear modulation~\cite{film}, this module dynamically conditions the shared latent representation on thermal structural priors, enabling the model to actively leverage structural infrared features to guide visible texture synthesis.
 Furthermore, to accommodate the inherent physical discrepancies across different spectral bands, we propose a modality-adaptive geometric decoupling scheme, which allows for independent geometric adjustments in the infrared spectrum, effectively resolving artifacts in regions where transparency or reflectivity varies.
 Finally, to overcome the detail-loss inherent in pure feature-based decoding, we employ a hybrid rendering pipeline, which integrates explicit Spherical Harmonics (SH) with implicit decoding, achieving high-frequency RGB details while maintaining consistent semantic information across modalities.

 \IEEEpubidadjcol Experimental results demonstrate that \ourpaper achieves state-of-the-art rendering quality across both visible and thermal spectrums.
 The main contributions of this work are summarized as follows: